This stuffed pepper recipe is easy to make. Perfect for meal prep, this recipe freezes and reheats well too!

 Stuffed Peppers

-These easy stuffed peppers are filled with savory sausage, beef, and rice, topped with cheese, and baked to tender perfection.
+These stuffed peppers are filled with sausage, beef, and rice, baked in marinara, and topped with melty cheese.

 Prep Time 20 minutes